abheepsapattnaik/ge-git-repo-search/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `yarn lint`

+Check for lint issues

+See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.